 North Korea: Kim Jong-un vows to step up nuclear weapons programme

-By Zubaidah Abdul Jalil
+By Zubaidah Abdul Jalil & Frances Mao

 BBC News